outdreamer/build-a-cure-1/docs/problem_solving_matching.md

         - are they misrepresented/not actually contradictory if you correct their system scope/resolve their lack of information/change the variable position

       - variable potential: is there room for variables to accrete/overlap/replace/conflict

+      - finding set of system/filters where seemingly conflicting rules are possible, to allow a seemingly impossible relationship between variables (definition of truth, ambiguity, scope, implication)

+      - finding minimum requirements of host systems (deriving as little about system structure as possible to solve original problem, to avoid over-specifying system structure)

+    - paradoxes usually point to areas that need alternate layers/variance injected (variance demand), where your existing system analysis can identify points where variance can develop (variance supply)
+    - paradoxes are a counterpoint to interfaces in that interfaces provide a standard for comparison that leaves out information (reduction), and paradoxes are a false limitation that imply the requirement of variance (expansion)